 To help newcomers with the idea of working with people across the time zone, here is DBS India a Business Center listing some tips that can help one gradually ease and excel in this process:

 Use Your Smartphone

-A smartphone makes working with people of different time zone so easy.
-Download the right app and let your smartphone to do the following tasks on your behalf:
+A smartphone makes working with people from different time zone so easy.
+Download the right app and let your smartphone do the following tasks on your behalf:

 a) Create calendar invites for scheduling meetings with the overseas team.